day50-dev/Streamdown/README.md

 ## Some Features

 ### Provides clean copyable code for long code blocks and short terminals.
+You may have noticed that other, *inferior* renderers will inject line breaks when copying code that wraps around.
+We're better and now, you can be as well.
 ![copyable](https://github.com/user-attachments/assets/4a3539c5-b5d1-4d6a-8bce-032724d8909d)

 ### Supports images, why not?